Therapeutic Crisis Intervention (TCI)

 About This Program

-The primary goal of TCI is to provide a crisis prevention and intervention system for residential care organizations that will assist in:
+- Provide a trauma-informed crisis prevention and intervention system for residential care organizations that will assist in:

 - Preventing crises from occurring by de-escalating potential crises